vacp2p/rfc/content/docs/rfcs/10/README.md

 such as [Node Discovery v5](https://github.com/ethereum/devp2p/blob/8fd5f7e1c1ec496a9d8dc1640a8548b8a8b5986b/discv5/discv5.md).
 More ambient peer discovery methods are being tested for Waku v2, and will be specified for wider adoption.
+A ambient peer discovery method used by Waku v2 is described in [33/WAKU2-DISCV5](/spec/33).
-It is possible to bypass the discovery domain by specifying static nodes.
+A Waku v2 node MAY bypass the discovery domain by specifying static nodes.

 #### Use of ENR

 [31/WAKU2-ENR](/spec/31) describes the usage of [EIP-778 ENR (Ethereum Node Records)](https://eips.ethereum.org/EIPS/eip-778) for Waku v2 discovery purposes.
 It introduces two new ENR fields, `multiaddrs` and `waku2`, that a Waku v2 node MAY use for discovery purposes.
-These fields MUST be used under certain conditions, as set out in the spec.
+These fields MUST be used under certain conditions, as set out in the specification.
 Both EIP-1459 DNS-based discovery and Node Discovery v5 operates on ENR, and it's reasonable to expect even wider utility for ENR in Waku v2 networks in future.

-### Request/Reply domain
+### Request/Reponse domain

 In addition to the Gossip domain,
-Waku provides a set of Request/Reply protocols.
+Waku v2 provides a set of Request/Reponse protocols.
-They are primarily used in order to get Waku to run in resource restricted environments, such as low bandwidth or being mostly offline.
+They are primarily used in order to get Waku v2 to run in resource restricted environments, such as low bandwidth or being mostly offline.

 #### Historical message support